ukhsa-collaboration/snapperdb/README.md

 ### Creating a Database

 The first step of SnapperDB is to create a database to populate.
 To do this a reference genome is required in FASTA format and config file.
-The config file is a tab deliminated file containing information about the connection, the name of the reference genome your choice of mapper and variant caller and some user defined features.
+The config file is a tab delimited file containing information about the connection, the name of the reference genome your choice of mapper and variant caller and some user defined features.
 Currently SnapperDB supports BWA and GATK only.

 An example of *Salmonella* Enteritidis is shown below - lets call this file ebg4_config.txt